Crostini with Braised Spring Greens, Toasted Pine Nuts and Currants

 - 1/4 cup pine nuts, toasted Add to list

 - 1 baguette, sliced into 1/2-inch rounds Add to list

 Raise heat to high.
 Add all greens with the water still clinging to them.
 Add vinegar, olives, raisins, and brown sugar.
 Stir, lower heat to low, cover and let greens cook down for 5 minutes.
 Stir, add more water if greens are dry, cover and cook for 5 to 10 more minutes.
-Taste.
-Greens should be tender and should be a little bit sweet and sour.
+Taste: the greens should be tender and should be a little bit sweet and sour.

-Add salt and pepper to taste and then toss in the pine nuts.
-Drizzle the bread with olive oil and then broil or grill until one side is light brown and toasty.
+Add salt and pepper to taste and then toss in pine nuts.
+Drizzle bread with olive oil and then broil or grill until one side is light brown and toasty.
 Pile some cooked greens on top of the bread.
-Garnish with an optional shaving of Parmesan Reggiano.
+Garnish with a shaving of Parmesan.

 Recipe by, PCC Cooks instructor